ffurrer2/extract-release-notes/README.md

           body: ${{ steps.extract_release_notes.outputs.release_notes }}
 ```

-This will extract the content between the second and third H2 header from the `CHANGELOG.md` file, store this content in the output variable `release_notes` and create a [release](https://help.github.com/en/articles/creating-releases) using the official [create-release](https://github.com/actions/create-release) action.
+This will extract the content between the second and third H2 header from the `CHANGELOG.md` file, store this content in the output variable `release_notes` and create a [release](https://help.github.com/en/articles/creating-releases) using the official [create-release](https://github.com/actions/create-release) Action.

 This uses the `GITHUB_TOKEN` provided by the [virtual environment](https://help.github.com/en/github/automating-your-workflow-with-github-actions/virtual-environments-for-github-actions#github_token-secret), so no new token is needed.